CJ graduate students are required to complete nine credits (3 courses) from the following list of courses:

 CJ 512 Seminar: Gender and Justice (3-0-3) (S of odd years) An exploration of the theory, research, and practice related to women’s involvement in the justice system in the United States.
 Analysis will be directed toward the various roles and treatment of women as offenders, victims/survivors, and practitioners in the system.

-CJ 514 Seminar: Issues in Contemporary Corrections (3-0-3) (F of odd years) In-depth consideration of issues affecting corrections today.
+CJ 514 Seminar: Contemporary Issues in Corrections (3-0-3) (F of odd years) In-depth consideration of issues affecting corrections today.
 Correctional organization, management and leadership, policy formulation, institutional and community corrections and related issues are among the topics considered.
 The contribution of rehabilitative and deterrent philosophies to corrections provides a backdrop to a consideration of the diverse contemporary perspectives on corrections.

 CJ 515 Seminar: Critical Issues in Criminal Justice (3-0-3) (F of even years) An exploration of a current or emerging issue affecting crime and/or the criminal justice system.
 Detailed focus on one topic of the instructor’s choice per course offering.